elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-frontend-intro.md

 `$ git branch -M main`
 `$ git push origin main`  <-- Git status may show there are not changes.
 Push anyway and it should appear

-At this point, you will message myself and Nicole to add branch protections onto the repo.
+At this point, you will message myself and Gene to add branch protections onto the repo.

 ## Structure
 Let's go ahead and head on over to App.js to start with, and I always like to refactor so that it is in our es6 arrow syntax and remove all the boiler plate code given.